garylvov/back_massage_bot/README.md

 # Contribution Guidelines
 #### Overall Workflow
 To merge code into main, first open a branch from main.
 This branch will be where your changes are housed.
-Feel free to make commits to your branch at your leisure.
+Feel free to make commits to your branch at your leisure When your code is ready to be merged into main, open a pull request from your branch into main.
-When your code is ready to be merged into main, open a pull request from your branch into main.
+Prior to opening a PR, check that everything pases the style guide with ```pre-commit run --all-files```

 ### Docker Guide
 If there is a directory you'd like to develop in (PARENT_DEV), run the following.